-1.8.42 Set Hostname
+1.10.42 Set Hostname

-Summary: set hostname and fqdn
+Summary: Set hostname and FQDN

-This module handles setting the system hostname and fqdn.
+This module handles setting the system hostname and fully qualified domain name (FQDN).
 If preserve\hostname is set, then the hostname will not be altered.

-A hostname and fqdn can be provided by specifying a full domain name under the fqdn key.
-Alternatively, a hostname can be specified using the hostname key, and the fqdn of the cloud wil be used.
-If a fqdn specified with the hostname key, it will be handled properly, although it is better to use the fqdn config key.
-If both fqdn and hostname are set, fqdn will be used.
+A hostname and FQDN can be provided by specifying a full domain name under the FQDN key.
+Alternatively, a hostname can be specified using the hostname key, and the FQDN of the cloud will be used.
+If a FQDN specified with the hostname key, it will be handled properly, although it is better to use the fqdn config key.
+If both fqdn and hostname are set, the prefer\fqdn\over\hostname will force the use of FQDN in all distros when true, and when false it will force the short hostname.
+Otherwise, the hostname to use is distro-dependent.